Copyright 2009 - 2014 by Mario Vaden

-The first part of this page was written with time limits in mind: how to squeeze some of the more outstanding sights into a limited number of days.
-This next part is more about the differences in the parks, and whether one description sounds more appealing to you, your family, your needs.
+The first part of this page was written with TIME LIMITS in mind: how to squeeze some of the more outstanding sights into a limited number of days.
+This next part is more about the DIFFERENCES in the parks, and whether one description sounds more appealing to you, your family, your needs.
 I will be bold text some important aspects.
-The overview will cover (north to south).
+The overview will cover north to south.
 Contact the parks about closures.
-This is written as if assuming all the parks and the campgrounds are open.
+This is written assuming all the parks and the campgrounds are open.

 Jedediah Smith Redwoods State Park